 - 2 tablespoons Parmesan cheese

-- Place the cut loaf on a foil-lined baking sheet and insert cheese slices and pepperoni between the cuts.
+- Place the bread on large piece of foil (enough to wrap the entire loaf).
+Insert cheese slices and pepperoni between the cuts.

-- Combine butter, garlic powder and oregano.
-Drizzle or brush over bread with a pastry brush.
-Sprinkle bread with Parmesan cheese.
+- Combine the melted butter, garlic salt, and Italian seasoning.
+Brush over stuffed bread with a pastry brush.
+Sprinkle with Parmesan cheese.

 Who Dished It Up First: Adapted from The Girl Who Ate Everything.